golobby/container/README.md

 GoLobby Container is a lightweight yet powerful IoC (dependency injection) container for Go projects.
 It's built neat, easy-to-use, and performance-in-mind to be your ultimate requirement.

+Features:
+- Singleton and Transient bindings
+- Named dependencies (bindings)
+- Resolve by functions, variables, and structs
+- Must helpers that convert errors to panics
+- Global instance for small applications

 ## Documentation
 ### Required Go Versions
 It requires Go `v1.11` or newer versions.